niels4/cleandocs/README.md

 ## Future plans

 *  Expand the documentation using cleandocs
-*  Pass the litcoffe files through docco to create a static site of html files
 *  Create a searchable table of contents page based off of the files created
 *  Export documentation as static site at the end of the grunt build task